Receive up to $7,500 in Exterior Repairs

 - Assistance may be applied to use for junk car removal, trash and debris removal or graffiti.

-For assistance in applying, please contact the Community Development office at 972-466-9121 or email@example.com
+For assistance in applying, and/or to review program details and guidelines, please contact the Community Development office at 972-466-9121 or firstname.lastname@example.org

 NOTE: When a repair is covered by an insurance policy and only a portion of the cost to repair is covered, the owner must sign over insurance claim payment(s) to the City of Carrollton before work may begin.
 Owner insurance funds will be deposited into an escrow account and will be expended first when contractor payments are approved.
 If owner has already spent insurance funds on repairs, owner must provide proof of payment and detailed documentation of work completed before a decision can be made if the repair is eligible for funding.